 - 1/4 green seasoning (combination of chadon beni/culantro, garlic, pimento, chives)

 - Wash 2-3 times with water and lime juice.
 Squeeze as much water out of the washed leaves as possible.

-- Once everything is properly mixed in, add the remaining ingredients and combine properly.
+- Once everything is properly mixed in, add the flour, baking powder and yeast.

 - Place into the oil and fry on either side until golden brown.